DuncJNR/DuncJNR/README.md

 - 👋 Hi, I’m @lePigeon007
 - 👀 I’m interested in learning about LINUX systems, software development and networking.
-- 🌱 I’m currently learning Intermediate C++.
+- 🌱 I’m currently learning Intermediate C & C++.
 - 💞️ I’m looking to collaborate on ...
+TBC.
-- 📫 How to reach me: air mail
+- 📫 How to reach me: Air Mail
 - 😄 Pronouns: Can/Fly
 - ⚡ Fun fact: I am an animal lover, love motorbikes and planes.